zwettemaan/CEPSparker/ReadMe.md

 You will need to close the Terminal window afterwards.

 This script will set the CEP debug flag, which allows you to run the extension without having a proper code signature.

 Then the script will create a subfolder for the extension in

     ~/Library/Application Support/Adobe/CEP/extensions

 In this subfolder, a number of symbolic links will be created that lead back to the source folders for the panel.

 This approach avoids making extra copies of the extension source code.

-There is only one copy of the source code files in existence, and it is 'hot-linked' to the Adobe extensions folder, so the target app will load the extension when it is restarted.
+There is only one copy of the source code files in existence, and it is 'hot-linked' to the Adobe extensions folder, so the target app will load the extension directly from your source code folder when it is restarted.

 Launch your target application and check under 'Window - Extensions'.

 The extension should be listed, and the panel should appear when you select the menu item.

 ### Debug the extension

-For debugging, the milage will vary: Google Chrome often does not work, and I find myself multiple Chrome-based browsers, until I find one that works.
+For debugging, the milage will vary: Google Chrome often does not work, and I find myself trying multiple Chrome-based browsers, until I find one that works.

 Typical issue are blank windows or garbled windows when trying to start a debug session.

 Some links to other Chrome-based browsers to try: